-A definition speech is a type of informative speech that defines the nature of something.
+A definition speech is a type of speech that defines the nature of something.
 It explains the actual meaning of a particular thing or subject matter.
-It defines the theory, philosophy, or meaning of a specific subject that the audience likely does not know much about.
+It defines a specific subject’s theory, philosophy, or meaning that the audience likely does not know much about.

 Here is how you can write a definition speech: